itsjustdel/Tree-Generator/README.md

 # Tree Generator
-Procedurally generated trees using recursive algorithm.
+Procedurally generated trees using a recursive algorithm.
 New species can be created and new trees with that species can also be created.
-Trees are rigged with joints as they are created and animated by moving 3D noise over the scene.
+Trees are rigged with joints as they are being created and animated by moving 3D noise over the scene.

 ## Media
 ### Screenshots